The FTC is pushing back against false 'Made in the USA' claims

 How is the FTC fighting back?

-The agency is working to enforce its guidelines around "Made in the USA" products that it is pushing companies to comply with.
-To use this label, the FTC has "required that a product advertised as Made in USA be 'all or virtually all' made in the U.S.," according to the agency's product standards.
+The agency is working to enforce its guidelines around "Made in the USA" products and pushing companies to comply.
+To use this label, the FTC has "required that a product advertised as Made in the USA be 'all or virtually all' made in the U.S.," according to the agency's product standards.

-As part of these individual circumstances, the FTC warned Amazon and Walmart after it reportedly "learned of several instances where third-party sellers falsely claimed their products were made in the United States," said Reuters.
+As part of these individual circumstances, Amazon and Walmart were given warnings after the FTC reportedly "learned of several instances where third-party sellers falsely claimed their products were made in the United States," said Reuters.
 The agency has said that some products are not truly made in the U.S. and "violate federal law and Amazon's and Walmart's codes of conduct."

 The agency also sent warning letters to four smaller companies "which claim their goods are of U.S. origin" after the FTC found "indications that the products are imported, either wholly or in part," said the retail news outlet RetailTouchPoints.
 And a 2024 investigation into homeware chain Williams Sonoma found "800-plus examples of products marketed as 'Made in the USA' or 'Crafted in America' when they were actually imported," Laura Smith, the legal director of the nonprofit Truth in Advertising, told CBS News.
 This "led to the largest 'Made in the USA' civil penalty in history," with a $3 million fine levied against Williams Sonoma.